emw8105/emw8105/README.md

 # Hello there!! 👋
-My name is Evan, I'm currently a student at UTD pursuing a Master's in CS.
-Some of my activity is split across different emails so the commits aren't logged under this account, but the work is all consolidated here.
-I've also uploaded various projects and assignments from my time in school (which skews my language distribution to favor C/C++, Java, and Assembly) as well as various personal projects, hope you enjoy some of my projects and my work.
-Please reach out if there's anything you're interested in that I'm involved with!
+I'm Evan, a current student at UTD pursuing a Master's in Computer Science.
+My GitHub is a hub for all my projects—academic, professional, and personal.
+While some of my work spans different emails, I've consolidated everything here to showcase the diversity of my skills and interests.
+In school, I primarily used Java/C++ with some Assembly, but the remainder of my endeavors have built a strong foundation in a fun mix of languages and tools.

+Feel free to explore my projects, and don’t hesitate to reach out if you see something that sparks your interest.
+Collaboration and learning are at the heart of what I do, and I'm always open to new ideas and challenges!

 ## Languages and Tools
 ### Professional Experience